mathworks/Simscape-Battery-Electric-Vehicle-Model/Components/BatteryHighVoltage/markdown/BatteryHV_main_script.md

 -  **SystemTable** model ... is built with [Battery (Table\-Based) block](https://www.mathworks.com/help/sps/ref/batterytablebased.html) from Simscape Battery and Simscape Electrical.
 This model takes tabulated data for open\-circuit voltage and terminal resistance as a function of temperature and SOC.
 Battery temperature is computed.
 This model also needs the number of cells and their series\-parallel circuit configuration information.
 Similar to the SystemThermal model, this model can optionally simulate charging dynamics, fade, and aging.
 # Simulation cases

-To validate the component, a test model is used to run some simulation cases for each model.
+To validate the component, a harness model is used to run some simulation cases for each model.
 See scripts in **SimulationCases** folder in each model.

 *Copyright 2020\-2025 The Mathworks, Inc.*